-We recommend the council recalculate the cost of plan administration to ensure it continues to reflect 1.5% of works cost, based on the IPART-assessed reasonable works cost.
+We recommend the Council recalculate the cost of plan administration to ensure it continues to reflect 1.5% of works cost, based on the IPART-assessed reasonable works cost.

-Our finding and recommendation for plan administration cost is summarised in Table 8, and discussed in more detail below.
+Our finding and recommendation for plan administration costs is summarised in Table 7, and discussed in more detail below.
+Our assessed reasonable costs for plan administration have increased slightly from our Draft Report.
+This is due to nexus being established for stormwater upgrades and the costs being included in the plan.